 The main SMTP server cluster is send.columbia.edu. send.columbia.edu handles outbound mail from other systems managed by CUIT, such as Courseworks, and Columbia's main web servers.

-Send.columbia.edu requires SMTP authentication.
-The email program you use (see Configuring a Mail Program) will do this for you.
-Send.columbia.edu requires either TLS encryption (port 587 or 25) or SSL encryption (port 465).
+send.columbia.edu requires SMTP authentication. send.columbia.edu requires either TLS encryption (port 587 or 25) or SSL encryption (port 465).
 TLS to port 587 is preferred.
 If you are connected through an off-campus service provider you may need to use port 587 to reach send.columbia.edu.

 Mail automatically generated by other kinds of devices or software is usually not handled on send.columbia.edu.
 You should never store a username and password in software as a way to use send.columbia.edu.
 Please see the next section about mx.columbia.edu, and if you don't see how to accomplish what you need to do, please contact CUIT.

 CUIT provides the mx.columbia.edu system as an SMTP server for a wide array of devices and software that need an SMTP server to send mail.
 Mail is accepted by mx.columbia.edu without SMTP authentication.
 The recipient address must end "@columbia.edu" or "@" another domain hosted by CUIT.
 No special permission is needed to use mx.columbia.edu.
 Any host can connect to it.
 If you need to relay mail to outside addresses, please contact CUIT to make arrangements.